 The case is Muriel v.
 SCI Arizona Funeral Services decided October 30, 2014 by District Court Judge Douglas L. Rayes of the District Court of Arizona (2015 U.S. Lexis 147510).
 The case is not important so much for the outcome, which was summary...

-The settlement was announced on 8/24/15 in an EEOC news release, which may be read at http://www.eeoc.gov/eeoc/newsroom/release/8-24-15.cfm.
-The EEOC alleged that three employment assessments formerly used by Target have adverse impact based on race...
+The settlement was announced on 8/24/15 in an EEOC news release, which may be read at https://www.eeoc.gov/newsroom/target-corporation-pay-28-million-resolve-eeoc-discrimination-finding.
+The EEOC alleged that three employment assessments formerly...

 The case is OBERGEFELL ET AL. v.
 HODGES, DIRECTOR, OHIO DEPARTMENT OF HEALTH, ET AL. and I’m sure the world knows it was a 5-4 ruling to legitimize gay marriage.
 It was a combo 14th/5th Amendment ruling (equal rights in state agencies on the 14th,...